boschrexroth/ctrlx-automation-sdk/doc/persistdata.md

 >
 > Long-running operations (more than one minute) have to be implemented as asynchronous commands.
 >
+> Asynchronous command implementations must respond with a status code 201 and a
+> Location header containing a resource path.
+The resource path can be a relative
+> path to the current resource (e.g. "tasks/1234") or an absolute url path
+> (e.g. "/\<app\>/api/v1/tasks/1234").
+The absolute url path is preferred due to its clarity.
-> Asynchronous command implementations must respond with a status code 201 and a Location header containing a resource path.
-The Solutions app then uses the resource path to poll the state of the command execution.
-The response body is expected to be a JSON object with the following content:
+> The Solutions app then uses the resource path to poll the state of the command execution.
+> The response body is expected to be a JSON object with the following content:
 > ```json
 > {
 >   "state": "running", // one of "pending", "running", "done", or "failed"
 >   "result": {} // optional; must contain problem object if state "failed"
->}
+> }
 >```